carnage-sh/cloud-for-fun/blog/ecr-helper/README.md

 the namespace that runs Knative... `ecr-helper-rbac.yaml` contains the resource required, it assumes:

-- The welcoming namespace is `ops`
+- The welcoming namespace is `ecr-helper`
 - The Knative namespace is `default`

 Run the script below to create the resources: